nailgun/q-injector/README.md

 ### injector.factory(name, factory, [locals])

-Register a factory method `factory` which will be used to construct an dependency named `name`.
-Factory method `factory` won't be invoked until injection of dependency `name` to another object. `factory` will be invoked using `injector.invoke()` method, which means that factory method may have dependencies as well.
+Register a factory method `factory` which will be used to construct a dependency named `name`.
+Factory method `factory` won't be invoked until dependency `name` is requested to be injected into another object. `factory` will be invoked using `injector.invoke()` method, which means that factory method may have dependencies as well.

 Factory method is called only once and its return value is cached in the Injector instance.

-`factory` may return a plain object or a promise, which will be resolved before being injected to another object.
+`factory` may return a plain object or a promise, which will be resolved before being injected into another object.

-Optional `locals` is a override of dependencies injected into the factory method.
+Optional `locals` is an override of dependencies injected into the `factory`.

 For example:
 ```js